-Michigan has a variety of opportunities for artists-in-residence: Pictured Rocks National Lakeshore, Sleeping Bear Dunes National Lakeshore, Porcupine Mountains Wilderness State Park in the Western Upper Peninsula and the private program at remote, undeveloped Rabbit Island in Lake Superior.
+Michigan has a variety of opportunities for artists-in-residence, at three national parks—Isle Royale National Park, Pictured Rocks National Lakeshore, Sleeping Bear Dunes National Lakeshore—plus Porcupine Mountains Wilderness State Park in the Western Upper Peninsula and the private program at remote, undeveloped Rabbit Island in Lake Superior.

-These are for the writers, musicians and visual artists who long to escape to a cabin in the woods or by the water, where the surroundings inspire creativity and there’s little to distract from their work.
+These are for the writers, musicians and visual artists who long to escape to the wilderness, where the surroundings inspire creativity and there’s little to distract them from their work.

 Artists-in-residence are selected through an application process unique to each park, and specifics vary as to genre accepted, length of stay, type of accommodations, and expectations.
-Many require that the artist present a public program and donate one work created during the residency.
+Requirements may include that the artist present a public program and donate one work created during the residency.

 Pictured Rocks National Lakeshore – December 31 deadline